The Role of the Qualifications Review Panel in SES Memberships

-OPM provides a staff member for each board that “serves as the QRB Administrator for each board, conducts a briefing about the hiring selection methods used by agencies, gives instructions about the certification process, answers questions from QRB members, and provides any other guidance and staff support as appropriate.”
+OPM provides a staff member for each board that “serves as the QRB Administrator for each board, conducts a briefing about the hiring selection methods used by agencies, gives instructions about the certification process, answers questions from QRB members, and provides any other guidance and staff support as appropriate,” states OPM.

 This composition helps OPM de-emphasize technical skill and promote transferable leadership skills in the SES.
-“This independent and objective review is intended to ensure that the (US) government is hiring executives with the qualifications needed in today's environment, especially the ability to lead in times of change and that technical expertise does not outweigh leadership skill in the selection of new senior executives,” OPM says.
+“This independent and objective review is intended to ensure that the (U.S.) government is hiring executives with the qualifications needed in today's environment, especially the ability to lead in times of change, and that technical expertise does not outweigh leadership skill in the selection of new senior executives,” OPM says.

 Board members volunteer their time and effort.
 Their motivation for volunteering is to ensure the federal government has a quality stable of applicants ready to fill leadership positions.
 Volunteers have the opportunity to leave a mark on the SES beyond their own careers.

 Communication among board members about board business is privileged.
 OPM may release the names of individuals who have volunteered on QRBs.
 OPM does not release the makeup of particular boards.

-Succession planning is important in all levels of government.
+Succession planning is essential in all levels of government.
 While hiring processes should be open competitions, managers need to groom likely successors.
 When promotion opportunities arise, current employees need to be ready to step into roles with greater responsibilities.
 If an organization has a person who can promote into a new job, that person can likely be up to speed more quickly than someone entering the organization from the outside.